domnikl/consistent-hashing/README.md

 consistent-hashing
 ==================

-A generic implementation of the Consistent Hashing algorithm.
+A generic implementation of the Consistent Hashing algorithm using an AVL tree.

 Features
 --------

 * set number of replicas to create multiple virtual points in the ring for each node
 * nodes can be arbitrary data (e.g. a Memcache client instance)
+* fast performance through using an AVL tree internally

 Examples
 --------